This entry was posted on November 17, 2018 by Will Grumke

 Here are some additional characteristics that you should look for in a good protein bar.

 If you’re eating a protein bar, you’re probably doing it for one of two reasons.
-You’re either looking to add some extra protein to your diet without extra calories or you’re trying to cut your calories by replacing meals with bars.
+You’re either looking to add some extra protein to your diet without extra calories or you’re trying to cut your calories by replacing meals with protein bars.
 Whatever your reason for wanting quality protein bars, the bar you buy should be able to do what you want it to do.

 If you’re wanting a bar that replaces a normal meal, it’s ok if it’s higher in calories, so long as it has all of the necessary nutrition you need and is still lower in calories than your usual meals.
 If you’re looking for a simple protein supplement, then you probably want your bar to be as low in calories as possible.
 Better yet, adding a lower calorie low-temperature processed sustained assimilating protein shake if you need to increase your protein.